qundao/mirror-gotosocial/docs/advanced/metrics.md

 ```

 This will instruct Nginx to forward requests to `example.org/metrics` to the separate Prometheus server running on port 9464.

+### Docker

+If you are running GoToSocial inside a Docker container, to make the metrics endpoint reachable from outside of the container, you will have to set `OTEL_EXPORTER_PROMETHEUS_HOST` to either `0.0.0.0` or the ip address / hostname of the Docker container.
+If you do not set this, you will only be able to access the metrics endpoint from within the Docker container itself, which is probably not what you want.

 ## Enabling basic authentication